galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 Single cell RNA-seq analysis enables us to explore differences in gene expression between cells.
 It can reveal the heterogenity within cell populations and help us to identify cell types that could play roles in development, disease, or other processes.

-In this tutorial, we showcase packages from the Bioconductor repository, combined into a workflow from data import to the identification of cell clusters and associated marker genes.
+In this tutorial, we showcase packages from the Bioconductor repository, combined into a workflow guiding users from data import to the identification of cell clusters and associated marker genes.

 > <comment-title></comment-title>
 >